MohamedDousa/Sentiment/INSTRUCTIONS.md

    - This is normal for large datasets as it needs to process comments for each theme
    - The progress bar will show analysis progress
    - You can reduce the analysis time by limiting comment size in the code

+7. **Export errors**
+   - Ensure all required packages are installed (`fpdf`, `python-pptx`, `kaleido`, etc.)
+   - Check that you have write permissions in the output directories
+   - For PDF generation issues, ensure your system has proper font support

 ## Getting Help